Juhlinus/BoxBoxBotBot/README.md

 # BoxBoxBotBot
 A bot to counter the BoxBoxBot found on [BoxBox Twitch Channel](http://www.twitch.tv/flosd).

+He now has a new channel [here](https://www.twitch.tv/boxbox).

 # What does it do
 It just captures every question that BoxBoxBot asks.